 Minimalism vs. Maximalism

-This will be a small kind of comparison.
-Minimalism represents clean, plain, and cool; but maximalism is brave and hot.
+Minimalism represents clean, plain, and cool spaces while maximalism is brave, bold, and hot.
 While minimalism is efficient and gentle, maximalism is exaggerated and flamboyant.
-Interior designing styles are inclined to one side and none of the styles is better than the other in the end.
-Everything is up to the designer and the homeowner.
-A minimalist personality may see the other as a waste of time, while a maximalist see the other as boring.
-So today, we would like to show you the differences between them.
-The rest is up to you to decide which one you are.
+Interior design styles lean to one side and neither of the styles is better than the other but comes down to personal preference and the space being used.
+The flow, design, and style are up to the interior designer and the homeowner.
+A minimalist may view maximalism as overwhelming and excessive, while a maximalist may see minimalism as plain or boring.
+We’d like to show you the differences between them and let you decide which you prefer.

-In order to differentiate minimalism and maximalism from each other, we will talk about 8 different points.
-Knowing the details may help you to choose the best one that is proper for you.
+In order to clearly differentiate minimalism and maximalism from each other, we’ll review eight different points.
+Knowing the details may help you to choose the best one for you.

-Differences between Minimalism and Maximalism on Home Decoration
+Differences between Minimalism and Maximalism in Home Decor

-Colors greatly differentiate between minimalism and maximalism.
-In maximalism, the design is full of bright and brave colors.
-The place looks like a wild compilation of all the colors in the palette.
-On the contrary, minimalism contains only neutral and earth colors in the design.
-A minimalist room would have only two or three colors.
+Color can clearly differentiate between minimalism and maximalism.
+In maximalism, the design is full of bright and brave colors, textures, and patterns.
+The place may look like a wild compilation of all the colors in the palette.
+On the contrary, minimalism contains only neutral colors and earth tones.
+A minimalist room would feature only two or three colors.

-The structural design will show so many things about minimalism and maximalism.
-Maximalist designs will use so many obliques, patterns, and complicated details.
-So many lines will get together like a carnival.
-But, minimalist design will depend on so many little and neat lines.
-The difference between them can be described as the contrast between neat and complication.
+The structural design reveals so many things about minimalism and maximalism.
+Maximalist designs will feature so many obliques, patterns, and intricate details.
+But, the minimalist design relies on simple, clearly defined, and neat lines.
+The difference between them can be described as the contrast between neat and complicated.

 A maximalist design, as you may guess, will be full of very different types of furniture.
-A maximalist room is full.
-But of course, there is a kind of harmony between them.
+A maximalist room is full of bold pieces that may not be a part of the same furniture set, but there is a kind of harmony between them.
 Massive, curled, and bright furnishing is very important for the maximalist design.
-But minimalist design has fewer furniture and accents.
-Every part has a specific purpose, and all the accessories are designed efficiently.
-They generally have fancy and neutral colors.
+Minimalist design, on the other hand, includes fewer furniture and accents.
+Every piece has a specific purpose, and all the accessories are designed efficiently.

-Floors are one of the parts of the house other than the ceiling and walls where the maximalist design will show its effect.
-They are like a canvas for maximalists.
-There are generally colored tiles, two or more colored rags, or marble designs on the floor design.
-But minimalist design homes are generally plain or neutral.
+Floors are one of the parts of the house other than the ceiling and walls where the maximalist design will express full effort.
+The floors are like a canvas for maximalists.
+There are generally colored tiles, two or more colored rugs, or marble designs.
+But, minimalist design homes are generally plain or neutral.
 There may be cement or neutral colors of tiles or hardwood.

-As you may guess easily, maximalist ceilings look like floor and wall designs.
-There will be different and darker color choices like black or other dark colors.
+As you may easily guess, maximalist ceilings are another opportunity for design, like floors and walls.
+Maximalist ceilings may be different and darker color choices like black or other dark colors.
 Chandeliers or lighting are also fancily exaggerated.
-But the minimalist ceilings are generally plain other than lighting.
+Minimalist ceilings are generally plain and feature only simple lighting options.

-A maximalist house is full of patterns and prints.
-They will all be colorful and brave.
+A maximalist home is rich with bold patterns and prints.
+They will likely be colorful and brave.
 On the contrary, minimalist designs will only have one or two shades of neutral colors on plain and simple patterns.

-For a maximalist design, every single space is an opportunity to place some accents, accessories, or decorative stuff.
-This way, the designers complete the decoration of maximalism.
-But minimalism design intentionally leave places to spaces.
-To achieve this, unwanted or unimportant furniture or accents are taken out of the room.
+For a maximalist design, every single space is an opportunity to feature some accents, accessories, or decorative objects.
+But minimalism design intentionally leaves empty spaces.
+To achieve a minimalist look, unwanted or unimportant furniture or accents are removed from the room.